bogardpd/gps-log-tools/README.md

 <img src="img/simplify.animated.png" width="800">

+### split_gpx_time.py

+In some cases, GPX track segments may have large time gaps between points (e.g. if the vehicle is stopped and the GPS logger doesn't record points while not in motion).
+This script looks for time gaps between subsequent trackpoints within a track segment that are greater than or equal to a set threshold of seconds, and splits the track segment into multiple track segments.

 ### split_kmz.py

 For a number of years, I kept all my driving data in a separate KMZ file for each trip I took, plus an annual KMZ file for local driving.
 When I converted the original GPX files into KMZ, I had also merged GPX [tracks](https://www.topografix.com/GPX/1/1/#type_trkType) with multiple [track segments](https://www.topografix.com/GPX/1/1/#type_trksegType) into a single KML [Placemark](https://developers.google.com/kml/documentation/kmlreference#placemark).
 Unfortunately, I only kept a single timestamp for the whole merged Placemark, and the timestamp was in the track's local timezone, rather than UTC.